2013 Mercedes-Benz CL-Class

 The rest of the CL-Class uses coil spring suspension and rear-wheel drive.
 The rear-wheel-drive CL600, CL63 AMG, and CL65 AMG feel more enthusiastic on winding roads, but the all-wheel-drive CL550 rides the smoothest thanks to its air suspension and lighter weight.

-Like its predecessors, the current Mercedes CL-Class manages to be sporty without being a true sports car.
+Like its predecessors, today's CL-Class manages to be sporty without being a true sports car.
 Securing the right exterior proportions meant making the CL-Class shorter than the S-Class, upon which it is based.
 This produces a close-coupled, intimate interior, the kind historically associated with coupes from time immemorial.
-We'd call the rear passenger area moderate for adults, though similar luxury 2+2 coupes (Aston Martin DB9, BMW M6, Bentley Continental, Ferrari 612) are more cramped.
-The CL-Class is for being one or two people or the occasional evening quartet.
+We'd call the rear passenger area moderate for adults, though similar luxury 2+2 coupes (Aston Martin DB9, BMW M6, Bentley Continental) are more cramped.
+The CL is for one or two people or the occasional evening quartet.
 If you want roominess in a big Mercedes, buy an S-Class sedan.
 This car is about grand touring for two.

 The cabin is sumptuous and inviting, dressed in the finest materials and tailored to perfection.
 Fine woods, supple leather, brushed aluminum and designer-quality knobs and switches are everywhere you look and touch.
 The standard equipment list bulges with luxury items no one really needs but almost anyone would love to have, from harman/kardon 600-watt, 11-speaker audio to soft ambient mood lighting.
 Through the Mercedes COMAND central computer interface, many dozens of settings for seats, climate, sound, lighting, navigation and much more can be customized to your preferences.

-In short, the CL-Class is ultra-luxurious, sexy, technologically advanced and very stylish with excellent all-around driving capabilities.
+In short, the Mercedes-Benz CL-Class is ultra-luxurious, sexy, technologically advanced and very stylish with excellent all-around driving capabilities.
 It's roomier than a sports car but tighter than a sedan.
-We think the CL-Class will be extremely appealing to a relative few drivers who fall in love with the luxury of stylish lines, spa-level coddling and over-the-top power.
+The CL-Class is appealing for its stylish lines, spa-level coddling and over-the-top power.

-The Mercedes-Benz CL600 ($157,000) uses a 5.5-liter twin turbo V12 with 510 hp, 612 lb-ft of torque, and a 5-speed automatic transmission.
+The Mercedes-Benz CL600 ($160,300) uses a 5.5-liter twin turbo V12 with 510 hp, 612 lb-ft of torque, and a 5-speed automatic transmission.
 The CL600 includes virtually everything as standard equipment, including Active Body Control suspension and Distronic Plus.
-Only the 20-inch wheels, Diamond White paint, illuminated door sills, Splitview and some dealer accessories are optional.
+Only the specialty paints, illuminated door sills, Splitview, and some dealer accessories are optional.

 Designo features, lavish finishes and custom colors are available to personalize the cars to taste.

 From nose to tail, the CL-Class is something out of the ordinary.
-Seen from the front, it's instantly identifiable as a Mercedes-Benz from its newly revised twin-bar grille and lighting.
+Seen from the front, it's instantly identifiable as a Mercedes-Benz.
 The famous three-point star emblem is front and center and as large as a dinner plate, just to be sure you don't mistake the CL-Class for any other brand.
 As if you could.

 At 200 inches long, this is a large car.
 Its size gives it presence and the proportions are spot-on.
 It has substantial mass too, though the front fenders, hood and door skins are aluminum and the trunk-lid is composite.
-Surprisingly, the AMG performance models are ever-so-slightly taller.
+Surprisingly (but probably because of their bigger wheels), the AMG performance models are ever-so-slightly taller.

 The front end stretches wide and sweeps back into a pair of prominent flared front wheel openings, a design element derived from the S-Class sedans with which the CL-Class shares its underpinnings.
 Its 73.7-inch width makes it look solidly planted and substantial.
 There's moderate chrome up front in typical Mercedes understatement.
 But it's still a knockout first impression.
 LED running and signal lights, and hidden radar and parking sensors add the final bit of modernity to the nose.